syshin402/syshin402.github.io/content/_index.md

 - Designed an authentication system to enable dynamic content editing by verified admins.
 - Designed Figma-based UI/UX prototypes, embedding accessibility best practices for user accessibility

-### Undergraduate Research Assistant – Northwestern Cognitive Lab     (Apr 2024 – Present)
+### Undergraduate Research Assistant – Northwestern Visual Thinking Lab     (Apr 2024 – Present)
 - Programmed experiments on attention and motion tracking using Python, Pygame, and Imageio.
 - Managed recruitment and data from 50+ participants; conducted statistical analysis using R and Tableau.
 - Designed and deployed Qualtrics surveys for an interactive infographics experiment on multiple object tracking